 I guess the lesson is that Omarion didn't solve his relationship troubles but at least he got a hit single out of it.
 Or maybe it's that he and Solange couldn't repair things so now she's been banished to The Upside Down (his brain) to be tormented by the wind (long-term memory).
-Perhaps they'll just keep fucking up and fighting, like that couple from high school.
+Perhaps they'll just keep fussing and fighting forever, like that couple from high school.
 Who knows!
 Who cares.
 Ten years ago, most music videos weren't the politically emboldened artistic masterpieces we have almost come to expect from the pop elite these days.
-We were barely out of the late 90s when all that mattered was that it had a dance sequence both children and grandparents could memorize, someone was dressed like an animal and it was shot from the crotch up.
-"Ice Box" has loads of great dancing, sincere emotion, and Timbaland—and that's all anybody really wanted from a music video in 2006.
+We were barely out of the late 90s when all that mattered was that it had a dance sequence both children and grandparents could memorise, someone was dressed like an animal and it was shot from the crotch up.
+"Ice Box" has loads of great dancing, sincere emotion and Timbaland – and that's all anybody really wanted from a music video in 2006.

 Follow Emma on Twitter.